FearlessKenji/Hachi/README.md

 ```

 ## Logs
 This project creates logs in the logs folder and dates them.
 Logs of previous days are compressed.
+The `logs` folder and subsequent files are ignored by Git.
+Logs may include startup events, server join or leave events, owner-control actions, and error details used for debugging.

+## Command detail

-## Setup notifications
+### Setup notifications
 Use `/setup` to configure the Discord channels and roles used for stream notifications.

 The setup command opens an ephemeral panel with buttons for: